tannerabread/folder-content-spitter-outter/README.md

 ### Basic Usage:

-1. Run `fcso` from a folder to filter the current directory and respect the `.foldercontentspitteroutterignore` file:
+1. Run `fcso` from a folder to filter the current directory and respect both the `.gitignore` and `.foldercontentspitteroutterignore` files:
    ```bash
    fcso --output output.md
    ```